urbit/docs/azimuth/life-and-rift.md

 ## Life

 A ship's `life`, or _key revision number_, is a count of the number of times which a ship's networking keys have been altered.
-The initial value of the keys is always 0, and the initial `life` is always 0.
+The initial value of each key is always zero, and the initial `life` is always 0.

 Thus, setting the keys of a ship to a nonzero value for the first time will increment the `life` from 0 to 1.
 Rotating to a new set of keys will then